 We will gather details of your financial situation, including your budget and extenuating circumstances, to build a proposal based on your surplus net income.

-Your proposal, as agreed by you, is lodged with AFSA.
-AFSA forwards this to your creditors for their consideration and must vote within 35 days.
+Your proposal, as approved by you, is lodged with AFSA.
+AFSA forwards this to your creditors for their consideration and they must vote within 35 days.

 The majority of your creditors must approve the proposal for it to be accepted.
 Once accepted, you will begin making the repayments and breathe easy again.

 Debt Agreement Frequently Asked Questions